Gotham Knights (TV series): Filming

-Filming for the pilot episode began in April 2022 throughout the streets of Toronto.
-Filming for the rest of the season began on September 13, 2022.
+Filming for the pilot episode began in April 2022 throughout Toronto, Ontario.
+Filming for the rest of the season began in Atlanta, Georgia on September 13, 2022.

 Release

 The first trailer was released on May 31, 2022.
-The series premiered on March 14, 2023.
+The series premiered on March 14, 2023 and the series finale aired on June 27, 2023.
+It was released on the Max streaming service on July 28, 2023.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the series has an approval rating of 18% with an average rating of 4.7/10, based on 11 critic reviews.
+The series has been panned by critics.
+On review aggregator Rotten Tomatoes, the series has an approval rating of 25% with an average rating of 5/10, based on 12 critic reviews.
 The website's critics consensus reads, "Never send amateurs to do a Batman's job."
 On Metacritic, it has a weighted average score of 42 out of 100 based on 4 critic reviews, indicating "mixed or average reviews".